Must-Read Kids’ Books for Women’s History Month

 What Miss Mitchell Saw by Hayley Barrett

 America’s first female professional astronomer, Maria Mitchell, began her career by observing the stars from her home in Nantucket.
 The story of this advocate for women’s rights is told with engaging illustrations that will inspire budding scientists.
-For ages 4 and up.
+For ages 4 and older.

 Hedy Lamarr’s Double Life by Laurie Wallmark

 Actor or scientist?
 Movie star Hedy Lamarr was considered the most beautiful woman in the world.
 But she was also a brilliant inventor.
 This inspiring biography tells how Lamarr developed a groundbreaking communications system during World War II that is still used today.
-For ages 5 and up.
+For ages 5 and older.

 Muslim Girls Rise by Saira Mir

 Nobel Peace Prize winner, fashion designer, advisor to the president, filmmaker, model and more – this beautifully written book tells the story of 19 Muslim women who overcame great odds to change the world.
-For ages 6 and up.
+For ages 6 and older.

 The Skylarks’ War by Hilary McKay